andreyuzb/ansiblerole-linux-common/README.md

 All this tasks, I previously made by myself on every server.
 Now It can be fullfiled with this Ansible Role.

+Author of the Role - Andrey Useinov aka andreyus.
+Description of the Role on Russian Language can be found on blog - asd [GitHub](http://github.com)